Kafka Deep Dive

 ⚠️

-Partition count cannot be decreased.
-Increasing partitions changes the key-to-partition mapping (hash(key) % N), so existing keys may move to different partitions.
-This breaks ordering guarantees for in-flight data.
-Plan partition count carefully at topic creation time.
+Partition count can be increased but never decreased.
+Increasing changes hash(key) % N, so existing keys may move to different partitions — breaking ordering for in-flight data.
+Plan partition count carefully at creation.

 sequenceDiagram